hengsin/idempiere-oomph/README.md

 * If the changes is just idempiere.setup and/or idempiere.projects.setup, download the latest archive from release.
 * Extract the downloaded archive, replace idempiere.setup and/or idempiere.projects.setup from project source.
 * Use the updated archive to create a new release.

+## Create your own custom installer
+* Download the installer archive from the release section
+* Extract the archive
+* Edit eclipse-installer/setups/idempiere.setup
+  * Change name attribute of setup:Project.
+That should be a unique name for your setup profile and is use to reference the local variable cache.
+  * Edit defaultValue for git.clone.branch setupTask.
+This is the branch that you want to check out source from.
+  * Edit defaultValue for github.repository setupTask.
+This is the path to your github repository (for e.g, mine is hengsin/idempiere)
+  * Edit defaultValue for idempiere.target.platform.
+This is the name of your target platform.
+* After you have completed the changes, you can use it directly or archive it for redistribution.
+For testing, it is recommended to copy the eclipse-installer folder to a temporary location and run it from there.
+Note that if you want to archive it for redistribution, you should archive the folder that you have not attempt to run the installer.

 ## Notes for Mac
 * The eclipse-installer is inside the "Eclipse Installer.app/Contents/Eclipse" folder.